- Mobile voucher by email

 Duration: 90 min

-- Enjoy an intimate chamber concert of high artistic quality in the heart of Vienna
+- Enjoy a chamber concert of high artistic quality

 The Mozart Ensemble

 After numerous concerts in Austria and abroad, the string quartet “Mozart Ensemble” has established itself as a part of Viennese musical life.
 The musicians perform in historical costumes.
-The repertoire includes works of Mozart, Beethoven, Schubert, Haydn, Strauss.
+The repertoire includes works of Mozart, Beethoven, Schubert, Haydn.

 The sound of the Ensemble is typically Viennese - light and clear, further enhanced by the marvelous acoustics of Sala Terrena.